-This course is only available to students who have been admitted to the Bachelor of Speech Pathology program and introduces students to the field of normal human communication development and delay.
-The course and provides an orientation to the speech pathology profession and its clinical processes.
+Introduces students to the field of normal human communication development and delay/disorder.
+The course provides an orientation to the work of the speech pathology profession with children.

 1. Identify and discuss normal communication development

 2. Select and implement basic assessment procedures suitable for a child with a speech and/or language delay.